 Wheels make the cot easier to move around, but there should be lockable brakes on at least two wheels.

-Look also for claims of sustainable manufacture, such as use of plantation timber.
+Look for claims of sustainable manufacture, such as the use of plantation or FSC-certified timber.

-Making this change from cot to bed at the right time will help to prevent injuries associated with the child falling out of the cot.
-Kids are ready to move onto a bed when they can stand confidently in a cot, shake the sides of the cot and start to attempt to climb out.
+Making the change from cot to bed at the right time will help prevent injuries associated with the child falling out of the cot.
+Kids are ready to move to a bed when they can:

 A cot that allows you to take the sides off and convert it into a small bed will give you more use over time.
 Some need the addition of bed rails at the sides for strength, which is fine as long as the mattress is firm and fits snugly against the rails and bed ends so there are no gaps (which are suffocation hazards).

 From an environmental point of view, it's good to reuse an old cot rather than buy a new one, and it can certainly save money.
 However, it might not be the safest option.
-In Australia, cots have been subject to a mandatory standard only since 1998, and our tests show that not every cot sold since then meets the standard.
-So before accepting a used cot, there are several questions you should consider.
+In Australia, cots have been subject to a mandatory standard only since 1998, and our tests show that even since then, not every cot meets the standard.
+So before accepting a used cot, there are several things to consider.

 Check that all parts are in working order, in particular whether the catches are too easy to undo by a child.
-Make sure it meets modern safety standards (see Safety Checks above) and whether there are instructions for assembly and safe use.
+Make sure it meets modern safety standards and whether there are instructions for assembly and safe use.

-Always buy a new, correctly-fitting mattress for it; the old mattress may create a SIDS or breathability risk if it's too soft, or it could just be dirty!
+We recommend buying a new, correctly-fitting cot mattress where possible, as an old mattress may be a SIDS or breathability risk if it's too soft (or it could just be dirty!).

-If it was made or repainted before 1970, a cot might be painted with lead paint, which children can chew on and swallow when they're teething.
+If the cot was made or repainted before 1970, it might be painted with lead paint, which children can chew on and swallow when they're teething.
 If in doubt, strip the cot completely and repaint it.
 The standard for new cots requires that any paint used is safe.
 In any case, a cot that old is unlikely to meet current standards and may have other hazards such as unsafe gaps or strangulation hazards.
 You're better off with a more recent model.